vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 So, when you are working towards a deadline, do not focus on how you are going to build all the features on time.
 Instead, think about what the most valuable things to build are, and have them ready to go by the deadline.

 With a predictable velocity, the product manager can start to make hard decisions and weigh tradeoffs between features.
 It causes them to think more critically about their list of features, and to determine value evidence-based approaches when deciding what to build.
-Deadlines are forcing functions for lean validation and constant reprioritization based on learning.
+Deadlines are forcing functions for lean validation and constant re-prioritization based on learning.
 It really is the only way to ensure that they have created something valuable by the deadline.

 ## Q: How Do You Scale Practices into Large, Traditional Enterprises?
 {{% callout %}}